 - Submission of a completed Graduate School Application

-- Submission of an unofficial transcript or a foreign evaluation showing successful completed of a bachelor’s degree
+- Submission of an unofficial transcript or a foreign evaluation showing successful completion of a degree equivalent to a bachelor’s degree in the US.

 - Submit two letters of recommendation within the first semester of enrollment